guardian/frontend/docs/01-start-here/01-installation-steps.md

     cd frontend
     ```

-2. Get janus credentials for frontend
+2. Get janus credentials for frontend and CMS fronts
 2. Run ```./setup.sh``` to install dependencies and compile assets. *[EACCES error?](04-troubleshooting.md#npm-eacces)*

 3. All being well, you should be able to [run the app](#run-the-app) (make sure you have the latest version of java)